elkorn/afronski.github.io/_drafts/nodejs-evolution.md

 });
 {% endhighlight %}

 Of course it is a simple concept, which ignores many thing e.g. `EventEmitter`.
-But it gives us also many things e.g. meaningful stack traces with asynchronous operations or handling errors of composite asynchronous operations in one place.
+But it also gives us many things e.g. meaningful stack traces with asynchronous operations or handling errors of composite asynchronous operations in one place.

-I know that exist modules which can do that (like [async](https://github.com/caolan/async)), but having it built in the platform looks very interesting and brings other capabilities (e.g. under the hood optimization) which additional module does not have.
+I know that there exist modules which can do that (like [async](https://github.com/caolan/async)), but having it built into the platform seems very interesting and brings other capabilities (e.g. under-the-hood optimization) which the additional modules do not have.

-Whole concept evolved into something which is called by Bert a `domains2` module.
+The whole concept has evolved into something called by Bert a `domains2` module.
 You can find details in references.

 # What else?

-We have to remember that world will not stay in place and will evolve.
-And *Node.js* in blessed, *enterprise* version have to evolve also.
-Owners are pushing platform in right direction and I totally agree that *Node.js* should have a thin core as it has right now, but definitely there are many things which can land in it.
+We have to remember that the world will not stay in place and will evolve.
+And *Node.js* in the blessed, *enterprise* version has to evolve too.
+The owners are the pushing platform in the right direction and I totally agree that *Node.js* should have a thin core as it has right now.
+However, there are definitely many things which can land in it.

 How about: